Divorce, Remarriage, and Children

 The Child's Need to Belong

 All children are born with a deep need to belong to their family.
-They instinctively orient themselves toward what maintains connection.
+They instinctively orient themselves toward whatever helps maintain connection.

-This is experienced through what is sometimes called the personal conscience:
+This is often experienced through what is sometimes called the personal conscience:

 The Impact of Divorce

-Divorce can challenge a child’s sense of belonging and value.
+Divorce can challenge a child's sense of belonging, stability, and identity.

 When conflict is high or unresolved:

-• Their connection to one or both parents may be strained
+• their connection to one or both parents may become strained

 Romantic Love and Entanglement